-Just as the knowledge of Amazon or Paypal scams simply and easily avoid what could be a financial nightmare, knowledge of Islam can go a long way toward simply and easily avoiding the nightmare of an Islamic fundamentalist invasion into democratic countries.
+Just as the knowledge of Amazon or Paypal scams simply and easily avoids what could be a financial nightmare, knowledge of Islam can go a long way toward simply and easily avoiding the nightmare of the destruction of non-Islamic governments.

 But once you can get over these hurdles and broach the subject, so much can be said that ultimately makes us stronger and less confused.
 It is worth the trouble.

 It can do a lot of good indeed to say something negative about Islam, if it is done the right way.
-Memorize the list, motivate your listeners to hear your message, and then tell them what you know.
+Memorize the list of reasons above, motivate your listeners to hear your message, and then tell them what you know.
 Your skill and determination in doing this work can prevent immense suffering and ultimately save lives.